OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_data_layers.md

 1. Save the layer in the `layers` folder
 2. Register the layer in `layers.csv`
-3. Check (and update when appropriate) `pressures_matrix.csv` and `resilience_matrix.csv` (located in: `assessmentYEAR/conf`)
+3. Check (and update when appropriate) `pressures_matrix.csv` and `resilience_matrix.csv` (located in: `regionYEAR/conf`)

 ## Save data layers in the *layers* folder

-When you modify existing or create new data layers, we recommend saving this as a new *.csv* file with a suffix identifying your assessment (eg. `_assessmentYEAR.csv`).
+When you modify existing or create new data layers, we recommend saving this as a new *.csv* file with a suffix identifying your assessment (eg. `_regionYEAR.csv`).
 Modifying the layer name provides an easy way to track which data layers have been updated regionally, and which rely on global data.
 Then, the original layers (`_glYEAR.csv` and `_scYEAR.csv`) can be deleted.

 > Filenames should not have any spaces: use an underscore ('_') instead.
 This will reduce problems when R reads the files.

 ## Register data layers in `layers.csv`

-When there are new filenames associated with each layer, they will need to be registered in `assessmentYEAR/layers.csv`.
+When there are new filenames associated with each layer, they will need to be registered in `regionYEAR/layers.csv`.
 If a layer simply has a new filename, only the *filename* column needs to be updated:

 ![Register new layers in `layers.csv`.
 Be sure to note if there is a change in the filename.](https://docs.google.com/drawings/d/1adaERJXxzBxCxqBtmvp8uf5g68mHFfakR-Edbh2wwWo/pub?w=1677&h=687)